taosdata/TDengine/documentation/webdocs/markdowndocs/Super Table.md

 DROP TABLE <stable_name>
 ```

-To delete a STable, all the tables created via this STable shall be deleted first, otherwise, it will fail.
+To delete a STable, all the tables created via this STable will be deleted first.

 ### List the Associated Tables of a STable